SomeThingsConsidered/SomeThingsConsidered.github.io/_posts/2016-01-18-Insights-Blog-MLS-Text.md

 The R code estimating the regression (using glmnet) and generating word clouds of the most important words can be found <a href="https://github.com/SomeThingsConsidered/MLS_text_analysis/blob/master/hedonic_regression_1.R" a> here. </a>

-I also created code to identify listings containing a specific word, and then printed the entire realtor comment containing the word.
+I also created code to identify listings containing a specific word, and then print the entire realtor comment containing the word.
 This was useful in examining the context in which a word was used (i.e. "swamp" was used describe a cooling method-- swamp coolers).
 Code <a href = "https://github.com/SomeThingsConsidered/MLS_text_analysis/blob/master/check_corpus_entries.R" a> can be found here. </a>